 Cats have incredible eyes.
 They have the ability to see in low lighting, and they even have a third eyelid to protect their eyes, too.
 Cats are the masters of staring competitions.
 When put up against your feline friend, you will need a healthy dose of luck to take down your opponent.
 Have you ever wondered to yourself, “why does my cat stare at me?”
 Well, I’ve uncovered the answer for you, just keep reading!

 Cats are complex little beings.
-So there are a few reasons on the question ‘why does my cat stare at me’…
+So there are a few reasons to answer the question ‘why does my cat stare at me’…

 Your cat wants something…which is likely food